Test prep · Common Entrance

 • Is Common Entrance still a thing? +

-Yes — but the landscape has shifted in recent years.
-Many top independent schools (Eton, Westminster, Charterhouse, etc.) have moved away from CE 13+ towards bespoke entrance tests, the ISEB Common Pre-Test (sat earlier, in Year 6 or 7), or a combination.
+Yes, though the landscape has shifted in recent years.
+Many top independent schools (Eton, Westminster, Charterhouse, and others) have moved away from CE 13+ towards bespoke entrance tests, the ISEB Common Pre-Test (sat earlier, in Year 6 or 7), or a combination.
 CE 13+ remains widely used by traditional independent schools admitting at age 13, particularly the medium-tier and regional independents.
-If your child is applying to specific schools, check each school's entry-test requirements directly — they vary substantially.
+If your child is applying to specific schools, check each school's entry-test requirements directly; they vary substantially.

 • What is the ISEB Common Pre-Test? +

 An online adaptive test sat in Year 6 or Year 7 (depending on school timing), covering English, Maths, Verbal Reasoning, and Non-Verbal Reasoning.
-Increasingly used by the most academically selective independent schools as the primary entrance filter — students who pass progress to a school's own assessment day; students who don't typically don't get further.
+Increasingly used by the most academically selective independent schools as the primary entrance filter: students who pass progress to a school's own assessment day, while those who don't typically don't get further.
 The Pre-Test results sit alongside school references and admission interviews.
 Many schools have adopted Pre-Test in place of (or alongside) CE 13+.

 • How does CE 13+ work? +

 Sat in Year 8, typically May or June.
-Compulsory papers: English, Maths (calculator and non-calculator), Science.
-Optional papers can include: French, Latin, Greek, History, Geography, Religious Studies, Spanish, German.
-Each paper is marked by the receiving school (the school the child is applying to) — a single student's papers go to several schools they've applied to, each marking independently.
-Schools therefore have different pass thresholds.
-Many require specific minimum marks in core subjects.
+Compulsory papers are English, Maths (calculator and non-calculator), and Science.
+Optional papers can include French, Latin, Greek, History, Geography, Religious Studies, Spanish, and German.
+Each paper is marked by the receiving school the child is applying to; a single student's papers go to several schools they've applied to, each marking independently.
+Schools therefore have different pass thresholds, and many require specific minimum marks in core subjects.

 • When should preparation start? +

 Most prep schools (UK independent prep schools serving CE 13+ entry) build CE preparation into their Year 7 and Year 8 curriculum systematically.
-Children at non-prep state primaries who join independent senior schools at 13 typically need additional tutoring across Year 7 and Year 8 to bridge curriculum-content gaps — particularly in Latin, French, Maths, and English.
-For Pre-Test (Year 6 / 7), most independent-school applicants tutor for 6-12 months before the test.
+Children at non-prep state primaries who join independent senior schools at 13 typically need additional tutoring across Year 7 and Year 8 to bridge curriculum-content gaps, particularly in Latin, French, Maths, and English.
+For Pre-Test (Year 6 or 7), most independent-school applicants tutor for 6-12 months before the test.

 • How does tutoring usually focus? +

 Three areas.
-(1) Curriculum-content fluency — independent-school CE / Pre-Test syllabi often run ahead of state-primary curricula in Maths, English, and (where applicable) Latin.
-Tutoring fills these gaps systematically.
-(2) Timed-paper technique — children unfamiliar with sat exams need explicit timing practice.
-(3) School-specific tailoring — the school you're applying to may have known emphases in marking; tutors who have prepared students for specific schools previously bring useful insight.
+The first is curriculum-content fluency: independent-school CE and Pre-Test syllabi often run ahead of state-primary curricula in Maths, English, and (where applicable) Latin, and tutoring fills these gaps systematically.
+The second is timed-paper technique: children unfamiliar with sat exams need explicit timing practice.
+The third is school-specific tailoring: the school you're applying to may have known emphases in marking, and tutors who have prepared students for specific schools previously bring useful insight.

 • How does this differ from 11+? +